-3-1.16 Planting and Vegetation.
+3-1.17 Planting and Vegetation.

-Develop plantings to create an aesthetically pleasing landscape that conserves water and resources while minimizing maintenance requirements.
 Proper planning and design, plant selection, and use of turf alternatives and mulch materials, zoning of plants in accordance with water requirements, soil improvements, efficient irrigation, and appropriate maintenance are the fundamentals of good landscape planting.